sumegizoltan73/AngularChess/README.md

 ### Opportunity for further development

-- List the steps until the end of the game,
-- Display of steps with official marking of chess games,
 - Multilingualism,
 - Timer, with separate measurements for each color,
-- Chat list and step list separately,
 - Save and reload game (including step list)
 - Synchronize reload in case of pairing,
 - Email forwarding,